sourceallies/small-improvements-slack-bot/README.md

 The *deployment* workflow has 3 jobs, each occuring only if the previous completed without error.
 1. Build: Ensures that all code is linted and buildable.
-2. Deploy-dev: Deploys to the prod environment via SAM.
+2. Deploy-dev: Deploys to the dev environment via SAM.
 3. Deploy-prod: Deploys to the prod environment via SAM.

 #### Pull Requests